RyanADSilva/SQl-Server-Object-Scripter-using-Powershell/README.md

 # SQl-Server-Object-Scripter-using-Powershell

 The project uses SQL Server SMO and Powershell to extract objects from SQl Server and store then in a local file repository.
+ * Each object is stored in a seperate file
+ * Objects are stored under a Folder of the same Database object type and have the same name as the Object in the databse.

 ### How to use